1999 New Zealand island soccer leagues: Participants

 Twelve teams took part in the NISL.
 These included five from the northern region (Central United, Melville United, Mount Wellington, North Shore United, and Waitakere City) and two from the central region (Miramar Rangers and Napier City Rovers) which had been participants in the 1998 National Summer Soccer League.

 The remaining five teams were promoted from the Northern and Central Leagues (Metro were Northern League champions; Western Suburbs FC, Lower Hutt City, Manawatu AFC, and Wellington Olympic were first, second, fourth, and fifth respectively in the Central League).
 It is unclear why Waterside Karori, who finished third in the Central League, were not promoted to the NISL.

 The composition of the league included five Auckland teams, four Wellington teams, plus one team each from Hamilton, Palmerston North, and Napier.

 South Island Soccer League

 Participants

 Eight teams took part in the SISL.
 These included one team from the central region (Nelson Suburbs) which had been participants in the 1998 National Summer Soccer League, and the teams which finished in the top six places in the Southern League in 1998 (Dunedin Technical, Christchurch Technical, Southland United, Northern Hearts, Woolston WMC, and Caversham).
 The sixth team was a new composite team, Marlborough.

 The composition of the league included two teams from Christchurch, two from Dunedin, and one each from Nelson, Timaru, Blenheim, and Invercargill.

 National Final

+By winning the title, Central United qualified for the 1999 Oceania Club Championship.